|Note The difference among the numeric data types is the number of bits they use to store data and the data values they represent.|

 To avoid ambiguity in this example, use a numeric constant with the proper unit and the Add function to create your own increment unit function, as shown in the following block diagram.

 The fixed-point data type is a numeric data type that represents a set of rational numbers using binary digits, or bits.
-Unlike the floating-point data type, which allows the total number of bits LabVIEW uses to represent numbers to vary, you can configure fixed-point numbers to always use a specific number of bits.
-Hardware and targets that only can store and process data with a limited or fixed number of bits then can store and process the numbers.
-You can specify the range and precision of fixed-point numbers.
+Unlike the floating-point data type, which allows the precision and range of the data to vary, you can configure fixed-point numbers to always use a specific number of integer and fractional bits.

-Use the fixed-point data type when you do not need the dynamic functionality of floating-point representation or when you want to work with a target that does not support floating-point arithmetic, such as an FPGA target.
+Use the fixed-point data type when you do not need the dynamic range of floating-point representation or when you want to work with a target that does not support floating-point arithmetic.

 A fixed-point number has a fixed number of integer and fractional bits.
 The integer bits appear to the left of the binary point, and the fractional bits appear to the right of the binary point.
 Because you can specify the exact number of bits you want to use, the binary point, which is the binary equivalent of the decimal point, has a fixed position.